clef/clef-wordpress/readme.txt

 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Clef is the simplest and most secure way to sign in to WordPress: no passwords, no temporary codes, strong encryption, multi-factor authentication, single sign-on/off, free forever.
+The simplest and most secure way to log in to WordPress: no passwords, no temporary codes, single sign-on/off.

 == Description ==

-[Clef](https://getclef.com) replaces insecure password-based authentication with beautifully simple and impenatrably secure smartphone-based multi-factor authentication.
+[Clef](https://getclef.com) replaces insecure username/password authentication with strongly encrypted, multi-factor authentication using your smartphone.
 Simply click the "Log in with your phone" button, scan the Clef Wave with your [Clef app](https://getclef.com/apps), and you are instantly and securely logged in to all of your Clef-enabled websites.

 Clef provides the best single sign-on solution for WordPress.
 Once you sign in to one WordPress site using Clef, you can sign into all of your Clef-enabled sites with a single click.
-And once you sign out of the app on your phone, you are automatically signed out of all your WordPress sites online.
-This means password-free, single sign-on, multi-factor authentication for all of your WordPress sites--try it today!
+And once you sign out of the app on your phone, you are automatically signed out of all your WordPress sites.
+Say goodbye to passwords and hello to admistrative bliss--try Clef today!

-[See more on how Clef works](https://getclef.com/how-clef-works), or watch the video below.
+[See how Clef works](https://getclef.com/how-clef-works), or watch the video below.

 http://vimeo.com/61393630